-The superfluid KH instability of the AB interface takes place between two different states within the order parameter manifold of the $^3$He superfluids.
-The interface resides in a magnetic field $H_\mathrm{AB} (T,P)$ and is localized by a steep field gradient $\mid \! \nabla H \! \mid_{H_z = H_\mathrm{AB}}$.
-The instability criterion (\ref{SuperfluidInstability}) explains the measurements at high temperatures $T/T_\mathrm{c} > 0.7$, corresponding to $H_\mathrm{AB} < 0.1$\,Tesla.
-At low temperatures fields as large as $H \lesssim 0.6$\,Tesla may be encountered and an increasing deviation opens up between measurement and criterion (\ref{SuperfluidInstability}) calculated using low-field values.
-The magnetic polarization of the $^3$He-B properties hence leads to a sizeable reduction in the interface stability.
+The KH instability of the AB interface takes place between two stable bulk states of the superfluid $^3$He order parameter manifold.
+The interface resides at the magnetic field $H_\mathrm{AB} (T,P)$ and is firmly localized by a steep field gradient $\mid \! \nabla H \! \mid_{H = H_\mathrm{AB}}$.
+At high temperatures, corresponding to $H_\mathrm{AB} < 0.1$\,T, the theoretical instability criterion (\ref{SuperfluidInstability-2}) provides a good explanation of the measurements, with superfluid $^3$He properties expected for zero magnetic field.
+At low temperatures fields as large as $H \lesssim 0.6$\,T are encountered and an increasing influence of the magnetic polarization of the B-phase properties becomes apparent as a sizeable reduction of the interface stability.

-Little quantitative information exists on the magnetic deformation of the energy gap and its influence on the properties responsible for the interface stability.
-The first attempt to increase agreement by considering the boundary conditions at the interface and changes in the B-phase order parameter texture as a function of the applied field showed \cite{AnisotropicKH} that the stability criterion had to be amended by a renormalized superfluid density Eq.~(\ref{EffectiveDensity}).

-At second inspection the magnetic-field-induced reduction in the surface tension proves to be more important.
-Its first-order parabolic correction with magnetic field has here been extracted from measurements at different pressures extending down to $0.4\,T_\mathrm{c}$.
-It is found to be in good agreement with the value of surface tension measured by Bartkowiak \textit{et al.} at zero pressure and $0.15\,T_\mathrm{c}$.
-In principle the surface tension is calculable at low temperatures; the present results we hope provide an incentive for such comparison.
+Little quantitative experimental information exists for comparing the magnetic deformation of the energy gap and its influence on the properties responsible for the interface stability.
+The first attempt to improve agreement by considering the boundary conditions at the interface and changes in the B-phase order parameter texture as a function of the applied field showed \cite{AnisotropicKH} that the stability criterion had to be amended by a renormalized superfluid density ~(\ref{EffectiveDensity}).
+However, comparison with measurements also revealed that the magnetic-field-induced reduction in the surface tension becomes an even more important consideration.
+Its first-order parabolic correction with magnetic field has here been extracted at different pressures down to a temperature of $0.4\,T_\mathrm{c}$.
+It is found to be in good agreement with the value of surface tension measured by Bartkowiak \textit{et al.} \cite{Bartkowiak} at zero pressure and $0.15\,T_\mathrm{c}$.